getify/You-Dont-Know-JS/async & performance/ch3.md

 While the ugliness is undeniable, there's something very important to notice about this async pattern.

-In that snippet, we treated `x` and `y` as future values, and we expressed an operation `add(..)` which (from the outside) did not care whether `x` or `y` or both were available right away or not.
-In otherwise, it normalized the *now* and *later*, such that we'd have a predictable outcome of the `add(..)` operation.
+In that snippet, we treated `x` and `y` as future values, and we express an operation `add(..)` which (from the outside) does not care whether `x` or `y` or both are available right away or not.
+In otherwise, it normalizes the *now* and *later*, such that we can rely on a predictable outcome of the `add(..)` operation.

 By using an `add(..)` that is temporally consistent -- behaving the same across *now* and *later* -- the async code is much easier to reason about.

 To put it more plainly: to normalize both *now* and *later*, we make both of them *later*, such that all operations are async.

 Of course, this rough callbacks-based approach leaves much to be desired.
-It's just a first tiny step toward realizing the benefits of reasoning about future values without worrying about the *time* aspect of when it's available or not.
+It's just a first tiny step toward realizing the benefits of reasoning about *future values* without worrying about the time aspect of when it's available or not.

 #### Promise Value